-After application applicants receive information about enrollment for the selection days and procedure.
-All applicants attend two lectures on the lecture day, study for themselves and take two tests on the test day.
+After application applicants receive information about enrolment for the selection days and procedure.
+All applicants will watch two (recorded) lectures, study for themselves and take two tests on the test day.
 You can choose between round I and round II.
 The odds are equal in both rounds.
 The choice of the round does not affect your ranking.
 The (recorded) lectures will be available during your study week.
 The test will probably take place online.
 We make use of online proctoring to ensure the integrity of the selection test.

 These are the only dates on which you can take the selection test.
 There is no exception to this rule.
 If you are unable to take the selection test on one of the two dates, unfortunately, we cannot give you a ranking number.
 Without a ranking number it is not possible to start the Bachelor's programme.

 The lectures and tests will be on two different Psychology subjects.
 No prior knowledge is needed.
 You will receive the necessary additional information no later than one week prior to the start of the selection.
 The tests are designed to predict study success, with a higher score on the test you have a higher chance to be successful in our programme.

 After the last selection round, the committee will determine the ranking for all applicants and inform you about your ranking number for admission (higher test scores means a higher ranking number).
 Based on the ranking we will let you know whether you:

 You are allowed to participate only one time in the selection procedure for this programme (one selection attempt).
-Each year, one selection procedure takes place.
+After registration you can’t do a second attempt.